-Once complete we should be left with two files, our .key file which is used on our server hosting the certificate.
+Once complete we should be left with two files, our .key file which is used on vps hosting plans.
 We will have to point apache to this key file along with our certificate after we receive it from the trusted authority.
 Also, our .csr file, which we will need in order to obtain the mentioned certificate.
 If we open up our .csr file we will see our certificate request in plain text.
 Quite often we need to copy/paste this text into the interface provided by whoever is issuing the certificate.
 In the end, it should look similar to what is shown below….

 —–BEGIN CERTIFICATE REQUEST—–